Sam Dickinson (ice hockey): OHL

 At the 2024 NHL entry draft, Dickinson was drafted 11th overall by the San Jose Sharks.
 He signed his entry-level contract with the Sharks on July 10, 2024.
 In 55 games with the Knights during the 2024–25 season, he had 29 goals and 62 assists, setting a new franchise record for points by a defenceman.
 Dickinson led the OHL in plus minus rating (+64), and received the Max Kaminsky Trophy as OHL defenceman of the year, as well as being named a First Team All-Star.
 In the playoffs, the Knights made another run to the championship final, defeating the Oshawa Generals to claim their second consecutive Robertson Cup.
 At the 2025 Memorial Cup, the Knights reached the final for a second consecutive year, this time defeating the Medicine Hat Tigers for the title.
 Dickinson was named to the Memorial Cup All-Star Team, and called the outcome "what we've been working for for three years."
 Following the end of the postseason, he received the CHL Defenceman of the Year honour, and was named a First Team All-Star.

+NHL

+Dickinson made his National Hockey League (NHL) debut with the San Jose Sharks on October 11, 2025, against the Anaheim Ducks.
+He recorded his first NHL point during the early part of his rookie season.
+On November 2, 2025, Dickinson scored his first NHL goal, tying a game late in the third period against the Detroit Red Wings.

+After appearing in his tenth game of the season, Dickinson remained with the Sharks for the duration of the campaign, surpassing the threshold for his entry-level contract to take effect.